PhantomInsights/covid-19/README.md

     if temp_df["confirmed"].max() >= 3200:
         temp_list = list()

-        # We iterate over our bins and count hoy many days each one has.
+        # We iterate over our bins and count how many days each one has.
         for item in bins:
             temp_list.append(temp_df[(temp_df["confirmed"] >= item[0]) & (
                 temp_df["confirmed"] <= item[1])]["confirmed"].count())